The site has been operated since 1999. Cleanaway took over operations at the site in 2006.

 Yes, the application made to DWER for a Works Approval with regards to the storing of Lithium Tailings at Lot 2 Banksia Road, was referred to the EPA.
 The EPA subsequently requested public comment on 15 May 2019.
 The public comment period has now closed.

-The EPA will advise the Shire in writing whether it will assess the application, and if so, at what level.
-The Shire is expecting to be advised of this decision by mid-June.
+The EPA will advise the Shire in writing whether it will assess the application.

 Has the EPA assessed the proposal?